-- 4. Change the diameter of the hole on the right to .75 inch. - Click the Selection tool.
+• Click the Selection tool.
 The Message Line reads, Select: Select [Shift = Extend, Ctrl = Copy (Windows) or Option = Copy (Macintosh)].

-- · Choose Edit>Edit Objects.

-- Click the word diameter in the Edit Objects dialog box.

-- Type .75 and press ENTER or RETURN.
+- · Click the smaller circle. - Choose Edit>Edit Objects or right click and choose the Edit Objects option from the context menu. - Click the word diameter in the Edit Objects dialog box. - Type .75 and press ENTER or RETURN.